DvirBt/ProgramingSystems2_Ex4/README.md

 Important notes
 -
-1. Each class and function has it's description and explanation above it.
+1. Each class and function has it's own description and explanation above it's signiture.
 2. MyContainer class and each Iterator inner class has it's own TEST CASE.
 3. To run the main: make Main -> ./Main -> results.
 4. To run the tests: make test -> ./Tests -> results.